Skip to main content

 • Sam (X): Marks the first and most emphasized beat of the rhythmic cycle.

-• Khali (0): A wave of the hand, indicating an unstressed or "empty" division, which adds a unique swing to the rhythm.
+• Khali (0): A wave of the hand, indicating an unstressed or "empty" division.

 How to Practice Khemta Taal Effectively